A Nation Divided and Polarized: Can We Discuss Solutions?

 7:30 p.m.–9:00 p.m.
 EST

 A divided and polarized nation can be toxic to democracy.
 What has fostered this divide in the United States, and can a bridge to civility and common ground be achieved?
-Join Laurel Harbridge-Yong, Will Friedman, Míriam Juan-Torres, and Robert Y. Shapiro for an important discussion critical to the nation’s future.
-This event is organized by the Network for Responsible Public Policy.
+Laurel Harbridge-Yong, Will Friedman, Míriam Juan-Torres, and Robert Y. Shapiro discussed this issue critical to the nation’s future.
+This event was organized by the Network for Responsible Public Policy.